 Your child may also receive radiation therapy using high-powered x-rays at cancer-affected areas.

 - Targeted therapy that uses drugs or antibodies to kill cancer cells

 - High-dose chemotherapy may be followed by stem cell transplant (using your child's own stem cells)

-- Surgery to remove the cancer may be needed in some cases
+- Surgery is not commonly used to remove this type of cancer, but may be needed in rare cases

 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
 Explaining what it means to have cancer to your child will not be easy.
 You will also need to learn how to get help and support so you can cope more easily.

 Hodgkin lymphoma is curable in most cases.
 Even if this form of cancer returns, chances of a cure are good.